jareware/chilipie-kiosk/docs/first-boot.md

 Save the file, and `sudo reboot`.

+Note that on the Pi 4, you'll need to disable the `dtoverlay=vc4-fkms-v3d` line in `/boot/config.txt` for this to work.
+But then that [may cause other issues](https://www.reddit.com/r/raspberry_pi/comments/dw1376/dtoverlayvc4fkmsv3d_causes_display_to_shift_right/).
+This is hopefully fixed in a future Raspbian release.

 Exotic screens may require a bit more fiddling.
 See issues [#41](https://github.com/futurice/chilipie-kiosk/issues/41) and [#58](https://github.com/futurice/chilipie-kiosk/issues/58) for ideas.

 ## Replacing the boot graphics